Peter

 Dr. Abdul-Adil is a part-time Professor of Clinical Psychology who specializes in evidence-based, culturally-sensitive, and media-oriented programs for the prevention and intervention of child trauma, community violence, conduct problems, and secondary traumatic stress with low-income urban youth and families.
 Dr. Abdul-Adil teaches courses on life span, social bases of behavior, foundations in research and clinical practice, and youth intervention with Rap music and Hip-Hop culture.

-Dr. Abdul-Adil is also a full-time Associate Professor of Clinical Psychology in Psychiatry at the University of Illinois at Chicago.
-He is the Co-Director of the Urban Youth Trauma Center at UIC which is part of the National Child Traumatic Stress Network.
-Dr. Abdul-Adil trains community-based providers on using evidence-based practices for community-based and family-focused programs that address trauma and disruptive behavior disorders (including gang violence) for youth.
+Dr. Abdul-Adil is also a full-time Professor of Clinical Psychology in Psychiatry at the University of Illinois at Chicago (UIC).
+He is the Co-Director of the Urban Youth Trauma Center (UYTC) at UIC which is part of the National Child Traumatic Stress Network (NCTSN).
+Dr. Abdul-Adil trains community-based providers on using evidence-based practices for community-based and family-focused programs for the prevention and intervention of traumatic stress and disruptive behavior disorders (including gang and gun violence) for youth.

 In addition, Dr. Abdul-Adil is the founder of Young Warriors/Hip-Hop H.E.A.L.S.!
-(Helping Everyone Achieve Liberation and Success), a trauma-informed prevention and intervention paradigm that uses modern Rap music and Hip-Hop culture to promote critical thinking, prosocial skills, and trauma-informed services for urban adolescents.
+(Helping Everyone Achieve Liberation and Success), a trauma-informed prevention and intervention paradigm that uses modern Rap music and Hip-Hop culture to promote critical thinking, prosocial skills, and trauma-informed services for urban adolescents and families.

 Education History